 In the year 2013, girls are much more empowered in music than they once were.
 Still, many remain reluctant to embrace instruments like the bass guitar or to take drumming lessons.
 Despite the breakthroughs in the music world, there are still not many girls picking up these instruments at young ages.
 The perception remains that the notoriously gender-biased music industry has little room for a girl who can rock the bass or drums, particularly the pop industry.
 The problem isn’t necessarily just the music industry though.
 Girls might fear not being feminine, their parents may not want their daughters’ to rebel, and the scrutiny that a female player faces is an overwhelming challenge presented by those who feel threatened by their intrusion into the boys club.
 Quite frankly, the thought of succeeding in these instruments is scary to many girls and their parents.

-It was once understood that to maintain a good reputation and succeed, female musicians should be pianoplayers, singers, or acoustic guitar players.
-They should also be young, thin, beautiful.
+It was once understood that to maintain a good reputation and succeed, female musicians should be piano players, singers, or acoustic guitar players.
+They should also be young, thin, and beautiful.
 Today’s generation does not have the likes of The Go-Gos or The Bangles to look up to for inspiration to do all that and rock out.
-The best pop music has to offer are rebellious pop stars who still fit the feminine mold, even as they push the boundaries and expose the double standards.
-Even when they do this, they are held to the impossible double standards.
+The best pop music has to offer are rebellious pop stars who still fit the feminine mould, even as they push the boundaries and expose the double standards.
+Even when they do this, they are held to impossible double standards.
 As Gwen Stefani sings, “Your moment will run out because of your sex chromosome”.